 New seals supplied in spare parts kits are not lubricated.
 They should be lightly coated with lubrication grease (silicone grease or other) before they are installed into the equipment.
 This helps in the installation of the seals while reducing the risk of damage when positioning them on the parts.
 After the seals are installed, some additional lubrication can be applied to shafts or cylinder inner diameters to allow smooth transition of parts.
 All O-rings and seals can be easily cut or damaged and, thus, destroyed.
-Re-assemble the sampler with care.
+Reassemble the sampler with care.
 This is an instrument and should be handled accordingly.
-Lubricate all polished surfaces and seals with silicone grease or similar lubricant such as Krytox.
+Lubricate all polished surfaces and seals with silicone grease or similar lubricant.
+The following tools will be required for disassembly and maintenance.